Blog/Commercial Espresso Machines/How to Train Staff on a Commercial Espresso Machine in 2026

 Employee ConfidenceHighVariable

 Structured training on a commercial espresso machine, like the program we offer at Busy Bean Coffee, typically costs less in the long run than the waste and repair bills from untrained staff.
-According to McKinsey's 2024 report on operational efficiency, businesses that invest in structured training see a 25% reduction in equipment downtime.
+According to McKinsey's 2024 report on operational efficiency, businesses that invest in structured training see a 25% reduction in equipment downtime and a 30% increase in productivity.
+Self-taught methods may seem cheaper upfront, but they often lead to inconsistent product, higher waste (up to 20% more coffee), and frequent machine breakdowns due to improper use.

 Best Practices for Training Staff on a Commercial Espresso Machine